lilyyanglt/grocery-finder/README.md

 - [x] display results of search in a list (using React)
 - [x] Simple Styling of the components to make it look good
 - [ ] Need to improve on the styling using a css framework. (bulma?
 Material? boostrap? or semantics ui)
+- [x] Need to fix when there's a fetch error that no results component will not show.
+Currently, when fetch api has error, no results component shows.

 ### Script for Scraping
 - [x] Use Cheerio and Axios to scrape data from a Save on Foods